 For example, A manufacturing business are the cost of raw materials 100 million vnd/month (variable costs) and the cost of rent, workshops, staff salaries 200 million vnd/month (fixed costs).
 If the business is production of 1,000 products/month, then the total cost of each product is (100 million + 200 million) / 1.000 = 300,000/product.

-This method only the costs directly related to production, excluding fixed costs.
+This model only the costs directly related to production, excluding fixed costs.

 Distance calculator: